 - (1) The development of new processes aiming at offering higher capacities to the market, and the introduction of new tools enabling the fulfilment of Article 16(8) minimum capacity requirements introduce new risks to operational security: - a. with regards to the risk related to new processes to offer higher capacities: - i. the implementation of the minimum capacity requirement set forth in Article 16(8) of the Regulation 2019/943 should lead to more capacity given to the market which may require a more extensive application of costly remedial actions, in accordance with Article 16(4) of the same Regulation.
-The operational experience for processes with an extensive application of costly remedial actions is currently very low, which means that applying the necessary remedial actions from the Required Date would lead to operational security risks; - ii. the likelihood a more extensive application remedial actions is higher in Member States where no action plan is applied, as it is the case of Portugal; - b. with regards to the risks related to new tools: - i. in line with Article 16(8) of Regulation 2019/943, it should be possible for Regional Coordination Centre to use all the available remedial actions provided by TSOs to reach the minimum capacity requirement. - As from the 1st of January 2021, SWE RCC will not have the necessary tools to assess whether this minimum capacity is reached and thus to what extent the capacity should be increased to reach this threshold; - ii. in line with Article 16(3) of Regulation 2019/943, it should be possible for RCCs to identify the cases where available remedial actions provided by TSOs are sufficient to reach the capacity requirements while guaranteeing security of supply.
+The operational experience for processes with an extensive application of costly remedial actions is currently very low, which means that applying the necessary remedial actions from the Required Date would lead to operational security risks; - ii. the likelihood a more extensive application remedial actions is higher in Member States where no action plan is applied, as it is the case of Portugal; - iii. the amendment to the current capacity calculation methodology has not yet been approved. - b. with regards to the risks related to new tools: - i. in line with Article 16(8) of Regulation 2019/943, it should be possible for Regional Coordination Centre to use all the available remedial actions provided by TSOs to reach the minimum capacity requirement.

+As from the 1st of January 2022, it will not be possible to ensure that the tool being developed by the SWE RCC to assess whether this minimum capacity is reached and thus to what extent the capacity should be increased to reach this threshold will be in line with the capacity calculation methodology that will be approved;

+ii. in line with Article 16(3) of Regulation 2019/943, it should be possible for RCCs to identify the cases where available remedial actions provided by TSOs are sufficient to reach the capacity requirements while guaranteeing security of supply.

-As from January 1st 2021, SWE RCC will not have the necessary tools to assess the availability of such remedial actions to reach the capacity requirements in line with Article 16(3) of Regulation 2019/943.
-Due to this temporary lack of regional tools, SWE RCC will operate the Day-Ahead capacity calculation process according to SWE approved capacity calculation methodology but will not be able to assess the availability of remedial actions in order to reach the capacity requirements in line with Article 16(3) of Regulation 2019/943and thus provide maximum capacity to TSOs and the Day-Ahdeadmarket, which is one of the main objectives of Regulation 2019/943;
+As from January 1st 2022, SWE' capacity calculation methodology will probably be pending approval and consequently it will not be possible to guarantee that the SWE RCC will have the necessary tools to assess the availability of such remedial actions to reach the capacity requirements in line with Article 16(3) of Regulation 2019/943 in line with the criterion that will be defined in the mentioned methodology.
+Due to this possible temporary lack of regional tools, SWE RCC will operate the Day-Ahead capacity calculation process according to the SWE amendment proposal for the capacity calculation methodology.
+However, SWE RCC may not be able to assess the availability of remedial actions following what will be established in the capacity calculation methodology to be approved by the SWE NRAs in order to reach the capacity requirements in line with Article 16(3) of Regulation 2019/943 and thus provide maximum capacity to the TSOs and the Day-Ahead market, which is one of the main objectives of Regulation 2019/943;

 iii.
-As from the 1st of January 2021, REN will not have the necessary tools to assess and validate the availability of such remedial actions.
+As from the 1st of January 2022, REN will not have the necessary tools to assess and validate the availability of such remedial actions in line with the methodology to be approved.
 Due to this temporary lack of internal tools, REN will not be able to operate the process and thus provide affordable energy to the final customers, which is one of the main objectives of Regulation 2019/943 (see whereas (2)).